-Allergies to different types of medicine is quite common amongst the medical field.
-To teach his patients about the differing types of dental allergies, Dr. James Fondriest, your Kildeer, IL dentist shares the following information.
+Allergies to different types of medicine are quite common in the medical field.
+To teach his patients about the differing types of dental allergies, Dr. James Fondriest shares the following information.

 For patients with allergies to dental medications, talk to Dr. Fondriest about specialized treatment.
 He can review your medical history to determine which medications he can safely use to provide you with the proper care.
-To schedule an appointment with your Kildeer, IL dentist, call us at (847) 234-0517.
+To schedule an appointment with your dentist, call us at (847) 234-0517.
 Also, visit our website for services, testimonials, and before-and-after gallery.
-Dr. Fondriest and his staff welcome patients from West Forest Lake, Kennedy, Lake Bluff, Skokie Junction, and surrounding cities.
+Dr. Fondriest and his staff welcome patients from Chicago and surrounding cities.